 Relocation with Minor Children and School Designation Authority

 Perhaps adding an extra layer of conflict is parents often relocate with minor children.
 Jobs and careers change often, and new opportunities are often available in other areas.
 This may mean that the parent with school designation Florida parenting plan may be allowed to transfer the kids to a new school.
 This may cause the other side to contest relocation, or to petition the court for school designation authority to be transferred to them, the other parent.

-Contact an Orlando Divorce Attorney and Clermont Divorce Attorney today for help litigating or resolving your school designation authority Florida parenting plan legal issue when you and your children have school issues after divorce.
+Contact an Orlando Divorce Attorney and Clermont Divorce Attorney today at 407-335-8113 or e-mail us at Admin@JJLawFL.com for help litigating or resolving your school designation authority Florida parenting plan legal issue when you and your children have school issues after divorce.
 We pride ourselves on suggesting reasonable and practical solutions to help resolve your family law case.